srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Oh cool wind which is travelling in between him and me! while I should be offering rare flowers unto his lotus feet daily and engaging my senses in the same, my unfortunate situation is that I am living alone in separation from him.
+Oh cool wind which is travelling in between emperumAn and me!
+While I should be offering rare flowers unto his lotus feet daily and engaging my senses in the same, my unfortunate situation is such that I am living alone in separation from him.
 After informing this to him and if you do not get positive feedback, please finish my body. vIdu here means separation.
 From this, we can understand that if the AchArya is harmful to us due to some reason, he is still worshippable by us since he is the one who will deliver us.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam